 There is also a technical side to optimization.
 Correctly formatted markup and code is a major element of readability for the search engine.
 A clear site map also helps.
 In general, providing search engines with clean code in a well-organized structure is the guiding concept of the technical side of SEO for semantic search.

 The bottom line: If you want to take advantage of the way Google and other search engines choose their results, semantic search technology will be a factor.
-Contact FORWARD Marketing at (773) 227-3269 with any questions about optimizing your site.
+Contact FORWARD Lawyer Marketing at (888) 590-9687 with any questions about optimizing your site.